NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 blog that combines the topics of the whole series in a full-featured web application.

 If you enjoyed this article, make sure to give us a clap!

+## Get in touch with us

+This blog was written by the Generalization team at NLeSC consisting of Stefan Verhoeven, Faruk Diblen, Jurriaan H. Spaaks, Adam Belloum and Christiaan Meijer.

+We thank to Lourens Veen and Patrick Bos for their useful comments which improved the clarity of the final text.

+Please feel free to get in touch with the generalization team at the Netherlands eScience Center: generalization@esciencecenter.nl